BlessedRebuS/Kubernetes-Snippets/README.md

 # kubernetes-snippets
-Some useful snippets for Kubernetes
+Some useful snippets for Kubernetes.
+Here are listed the most useful ones.

+Many examples starts from templates that can also be found here **https://github.com/dgkanatsios/CKAD-exercises**.

 Every file can be applied with `kubectl -f <file-name>.yaml`.
-Here are listed the most useful templates.

 ---